The 17 Best Things to do in Denali National Park

 These days, with the growing popularity of TV shows like Alone and Life Below Zero, most people have witnessed some level of survivalism in the arctic.
 While many of us would love to get a taste of what it’s like to live off the land in Alaska, in most cases we don’t want to spend the weeks, months, and years it would take to seek out and learn the skills.
 Let alone the take time required to fly up to Alaska and actually put those skills into action.

 That’s where the survival tours from my company, Northern Epics, come in.
-I wanted to let my background in survivalism help other people who wanted to get a taste of what survival in Denali was like without having to experience any of the negatives.
+I want to let my background in survivalism help other people get a taste of what survival in Denali was like - without having to experience any of the (many) negatives.
 Working with other survival experts, I structured the tours as a combination between a hiking tour and a survival workshop.

 Explaining the importance of avens on a survival tour in Denali